FC Cologne 1-0 Arsenal

 - From the section European Football

-Arsenal have qualified for the knockout stage of the Europa League as Group H winners despite losing away to Cologne.
+Manager Arsene Wenger said Arsenal "had got the job done" by advancing to the Europa League knockout stage as Group H winners despite losing at Cologne.

-A penalty by Sehrou Guirassy, after the French striker had been fouled by Mathieu Debuchy, earned Cologne only their second win in 17 Bundesliga and Europa League games this season.
+A penalty by Sehrou Guirassy, after Mathieu Debuchy was harshly adjudged to have fouled the French striker, earned Cologne only their second win in 17 Bundesliga and Europa League games this season.

 The closest the Gunners came to scoring was when Francis Coquelin hit the post when the game was goalless in the first half.

-Arsenal have 10 points from five games, four ahead of Cologne and Red Star Belgrade, who were held to a goalless draw by Bate Borisov.
+With one match remaining, Arsenal have 10 points from five games, four ahead of Cologne and Red Star Belgrade, who were held to a goalless draw by Bate Borisov.

+"You feel you have done the job to finish top of the group," said Wenger.
+"We now play our final game at home against Bate Borisov without much at stake, other than the fact that we want to win the game.
+It's what we wanted."

+A second successive Europa League win for Cologne means they could qualify for the knockout stage after losing their first three matches.

-More German misery for the Gunners
+More pain in Germany for the Gunners

-Of the five defeats Arsene Wenger's side have endured this season, this was the least damaging after qualifying for the last-16 stage with two games to spare.
+Of the five defeats Wenger's side have suffered this season, this was the least damaging after qualifying for the last-32 stage with two games to spare.

-Yet a much-changed Gunners line-up failed to build on the afterglow of victory over neighbours Tottenham on Saturday as they suffered another loss in Germany.
+Yet a much-changed Gunners line-up failed to build on the afterglow of victory over neighbours Tottenham on Saturday as they were beaten again in Germany.

 They were hammered 5-1 by Bayern Munich in the Champions League in February 2017 and November 2015, as well as losing 2-0 to Borussia Dortmund in September 2014.